1. Home

-Directly After Surgery
+Diet Directly After Surgery

-Immediately following surgery the surgeon may provide instructions on how to eat.
+Immediately following surgery the surgeon may provide details on how to eat.
 This may include instructions on a soft, low-residue diet.
 It is very important at this time to follow the doctor's advice, as it could help speed recovery and avoid possible complications.
 After the doc releases you to try new foods, do so one at a time, with caution.

 Beverages

-Water is an extremely important part of the diet after j-pouch surgery.
-After a colectomy, the body loses water easier and dehydration is a greater risk.
-A j-poucher needs to drink plenty of water each day, especially before, during, and after exercise, and during hot weather.
 Some fruit juices may cause diarrhea; carbonated beverages tend to cause gas; drinks with caffeine actually have a dehydrating effect.
-After surgery, a j-poucher may finally feel well enough to have some beverages that were not possible before the surgery, but she should always remember that moderation is important.
+After surgery, a j-poucher may finally feel well enough to have some beverages that were not possible before the surgery, but should always remember that moderation is important.

 Snacking

-After surgery it may be recommended that a j-poucher eat small, frequent meals to keep some food in the stomach all the time.
+After surgery, it may be recommended that a j-poucher eat small, frequent meals to keep some food in the stomach all the time.
 Having some food in the stomach can also be helpful while taking certain medications, such as painkillers.

-After a colectomy, there will be more bile juices moving through the body and out the rectum.
-This can result in some significantly uncomfortable burning sensations during and after defecation.
-It is important to take care of the perianal skin and to eat properly to avoid irritating it further.
-Foods that may cause burning stool include:
+After a colectomy, there will be more bile juices moving through the body and out of the rectum.
+This extra bile can result in some significantly uncomfortable burning sensations during and after defecation.
+It is important to take care of the perianal skin and to eat properly to avoid irritating the skin further.

 • Coconut